Islandora/migrate_islandora_csv/README.md

 ```
 The first process plugin, `callback`, lets you execute any PHP function that takes a single input and returns an output.
 It's not as flexible as making your own custom process plugin, but it's still pretty useful in a lot of situations.
 Here we're using it to call `pathinfo()`, telling it to use the `file` column in the CSV as input.
 We pass the resulting array from `pathinfo()` to the `extract` process plugin, which pulls data out of arrays using the keys you provide it under `index`.

-Now that we have the file name, we have to prepend it with `fedora://csv_migration/` to make the destination uri.
+Now that we have the file name, we have to prepend it with `fedora://csv_migration/` to make the destination URI.
 In our PHP code above, we used `.` to concatenate the strings.
 In the migration framework, we use the `concat` process plugin.
 You provide it with two or more strings to concatenate, as well as a delimiter.

 ```yml
   destination: